ari-goldman/atlas-godot-tutorial/README.md

 	- XP attractes to player when in range
 	- player levels up at certain XP values
 	- player shoots faster on level
-- 3 hours (I lost a lot of work the the git gods)
+- 3 hours (I lost a lot of work to the git gods)

 ### 9/9
 - added charging enemy